 What is Safe Storage?

-Safe storage requires responsible gun owners to make a reasonable effort to keep gun laws out of the hands of children and other prohibited persons.
-A reasonable effort can take many forms, like gun safes, trigger locks or storing ammunition separate from firearms.
-A 2017 study found that 66% of gun owners believe that guns should be kept in a locked place when there are children living in the home.
+Safe storage and access prevention laws require responsible gun owners to make a reasonable effort to keep guns out of the hands of children and other prohibited persons.
+That reasonable effort can take many forms, like gun safes, trigger locks, or storing ammunition separately from firearms.
+Twenty-seven states and Washington, DC have enacted these access prevention or storage laws to help keep children from accessing firearms.

 In 2017, Carla Tolle’s 13-year-old grandson Edgar was shot and killed by a friend while they played at the friend’s grandfather’s house in Kelso, Washington.
 The friend was convicted of second-degree manslaughter and sentenced to five months in juvenile detention.
 The grandfather who owned the loaded, unsecured shotgun was not charged.